Siphon880gh/devbrain/AI Assisted Coding/Cursor AI/_ Cursor AI Agents - Learn by Leveling Up (2025-12)/04 - How Agents Work - AGENTS.md File.md

 Since `AGENTS.md` is automatically loaded, you simply type the trigger phrase (e.g., "act as frontend dev") and the agent activates with its full instruction set.
 No manual configuration needed.

+Note there is a nuance in what is a trigger in Cursor AI compared to other AI Agents.
+The theory can be read here [[AI Agents - Triggers - 1.
+Definition]] with examples at [[AI Agents - Triggers - 2.
+Examples]]

 ---

 ## **Sequential Workflow Example: Referencing Prompt Files**